Adi Himelbloy: Career

 In 2009, Himelbloy participated in the Israeli musical Treasure Island (אי המטמון, I HaMatmon).
 She also played in the Israeli drama series The Double (הכפולה, HaKfula).
-On June 29, 2008, Himelbloy became a hostess at the Israeli Children's Channel.
+On 29 June 2008 Himelbloy became a hostess at the Israeli Children's Channel.
 In November 2008, the Israeli sci-fi series Deus debuted on the Israeli Children's Channel, in which Himelbloy played the character Rona Merom.
 During the late 2000s, Himelbloy also modeled for the Israeli swimwear company Pilpel.

 In 2009, Himelbloy participated in the Festigal for the third time and in 2010, she hosted a talk and game show called Chuba's Angels, alongside the actress Dawn Lanny-Gabay.

-In 2010, she participated in the Israeli version of Dances with Stars, coming in third place.
+In 2010, she participated in the Israeli version of Dancing with the Stars, coming in third place.

 Personal life

 She married Israeli restaurateur Nadav Peled in 2014.
 They have two sons.